jspsych/jsPsych/.changeset/empty-lies-cheer.md

 ---
-"jspsych": minor
+"jspsych": patch
 ---

-ExtensionManager now uses extension instantiation data to produce version and type, and warns users if fields are missing.
+ExtensionManager correctly uses extension instantiation data to produce version and type, and warns users if fields are missing.